apache/spark-website/README.md

 The website is deployed automatically by [ASF Infra][infra].
 The deployment configuration is tracked by [.asf.yaml](./.asf.yaml) and is [documented here][asf-docs].

 One deployment detail that appears to be critical is the presence of the [`content`](./content/) symlink to `site/`.
 Even though ASF Infra is [aware of Jekyll][jek], we perhaps do not have the exact setup required for them to automatically use our [Jekyll config](./_config.yml) to understand where the site content lives.
-With the `content` symlink, the website will just show a plain directory listing of the files in this repo.
+Without the `content` symlink, the website will just show a plain directory listing of the files in this repo.

 [infra]: https://infra.apache.org
 [asf-docs]: https://github.com/apache/infrastructure-asfyaml/tree/main?tab=readme-ov-file
 [jek]: https://github.com/apache/infrastructure-asfyaml/tree/76d241ccef02e5397e10c173ebf04c07525311ea#jekyll_cms

-## Docs sub-dir

-The docs are not generated as part of the website.
-They are built separately for each release of Spark from the Spark source repository and then copied to the website under the docs directory.
-See the instructions for building those in the readme in the Spark project's `/docs` directory.

 ## Merge PR